USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 CoST automatically generates three main outputs for successful strategy runs: **Strategy Detailed Result**, **Strategy Measure Summary**, and **Strategy County Summary**.
 Some strategy types also generate a **Strategy Messages** output.
 Least Cost and Least Cost Curve strategies generate a **Least Cost Control Measure Worksheet** that lists all of the available control measure options for each source in the inventories.

 For all types of strategies, CoST can generate a **Controlled Inventory** on-demand for any of the Strategy Detailed Result datasets.
-The types of outputs are discussed in more detail in [Section 6](#Outputs4).
+The types of outputs are discussed in more detail in [Outputs of Control Strategies](#Outputs4).
 Note that the output datasets are given unique names that include a timestamp indicating when the strategy was run, including the year, month, day, hour, and minute of the run.
 A description of how to rename output datasets is provided below.

-For additional details on the algorithms that are applied to assign measures to sources as part of a strategy run (other than the descriptions in [Section 1](#Intro4)), please see the [Control Strategy Tool (CoST) Equations Document](https://www3.epa.gov/ttn/ecas/docs/CoST_Equations_Document_2016_03_15.pdf).
+For additional details on the algorithms that are applied to assign measures to sources as part of a strategy run (other than the descriptions in [Introduction to Control Strategies](#Intro4)), please see the [Control Strategy Tool (CoST) Equations Document](https://www3.epa.gov/ttn/ecas/docs/CoST_Equations_Document_2016_03_15.pdf).

 <a id=outputs_tab_of_edit_control_strategy_window_for_least_cost_strategy></a>